 parakeet (Psittacula krameri) [AVS Website, Verified April 2019].

-Below shows the estimated cost of keeping a relatively, healthy small sized parrot (about 100-120g when fully grown) with basic parrot medical care in Singapore, not considering the other premium, luxury products and options commonly available.
+Below is the estimated cost of keeping a relatively, healthy small-sized parrot (about 100-120g when fully grown) with basic parrot medical care in Singapore, not considering the other premium, luxury products and options commonly available.

 *Currency used SGD

 Estimation does not include diagnostics like xrays, MRI, CT Scan; other major or additional surgeries or medication and treatment associated with sudden or chronic diseases.

 Buy a good quality heater fan with no teflon coating for convection heating.

 Buy a good quality food thermometer for checking temperature of baby formula.